Axiom's Workplace Wellness Program: From Little Things, Big Things Grow

 Seeking Support and Guidance

-According to Megan, the training led to an increased appetite for wellbeing initiatives and conversations across the small organisation of 40 employees.
+The training led to an increased appetite for wellbeing initiatives and conversations across the small organisation of 40 employees.

 “I wanted to do more, but didn’t know where to start,” she says.
 “I saw an opportunity for some government funded coaching with a consulting organisational called Transitioning Well and thought, ‘Let’s give it a go’.

-“Workplace mental health and wellbeing doesn’t have to be this big, huge audacious thing to tackle,” Megan says.
+“Workplace mental health and wellbeing doesn’t have to be this big, huge audacious thing to tackle,”

 “Sarah brought it back to a point where you could understand what was needed.
 She broke it into bite sized pieces.”

-With Sarah's guidance, Megan:
+With Sarah's guidance, Axiom:

-• Set clear, achievable short-term goals.
+- Set clear, achievable short-term goals.

-• Held regular check-ins to stay accountable.
+- Held regular check-ins to stay accountable.

-• Focused on developing a mental health policy.
+- Focused on developing a mental health policy.

 Creating a Mental Health Policy